openlabs/nereid/docs/installation.rst

 `pip` and `distribute` on Windows
 -----------------------------------

-On Windows, installation of `easy_install` is a little bit trickier, but still quite easy.
+On Windows, installation of `easy_install` is a bit tricky, but still achievable.
 Read the section on `pip and distribute on Windows`_ on the Flask documentation for a better understanding.